puppetlabs-operations/puppet-puppet/README.md

 Depending on how you use this module, it can touch any of:
 * Puppet configuration files
 * Nginx or Apache configurations needed for running a master
-* Unicorn, Passenger, and thin configurations and init scripts
+* Unicorn and Passenger configurations and init scripts
 * PuppetDB and PostgreSQL

 As far as possible, this module tries to use other general-purpose modules to